Find Affordable College Courses

 UMass Amherst Natural Resources & Conservation Master’s Program

-The natural resources and conservation program at UMass Amherst awarded 22 master's degrees in 2020-2021.
-About 50% of these degrees went to men with the other 50% going to women.
-Nationwide, master's degree programs only see 44% men graduate in natural resources and conservation each year.
-UMass Amherst does a better job at serving the male population as it supports 6% more men than average.
+For the most recent academic year available, 44% of natural resources & conservation master's degrees went to men and 56% went to women.
+Nationwide, master's degree programs only see 42% men graduate in natural resources & conservation each year.
+UMass Amherst does a better job at serving the male population as it supports 3% more men than average.

 undefined

-The following table and chart show the race/ethnicity for students who recently graduated from University of Massachusetts Amherst with a master's in natural resources and conservation.
+The following table and chart show the race/ethnicity for students who recently graduated from University of Massachusetts Amherst with a master's in natural resources & conservation.

 undefined